天美传媒

 The RCN recommends using an updated browser such as or

-The increase is for all staff working for NHS Scotland on Agenda for Change terms and conditions.
+The offer is for all staff working for NHS Scotland on Agenda for Change terms and conditions.

-This increase applies to staff employed by NHS Scotland on Agenda for Change terms and conditions, this includes those working on staff bank contracts.
+This offer applies to staff employed by NHS Scotland on Agenda for Change terms and conditions - this includes those working on staff bank contracts.
+If accepted, all staff working for NHS Scotland on Agenda for Change terms and conditions would receive the increase.

-Yes, you are entitled to back pay up to the time you left employment.
-You should speak to your payroll department.
+Yes, if the offer is accepted you will be entitled to back pay up to the time you left employment.
+You should speak to your payroll department once the outcome of the consultation has been confirmed.
 If you have retired this may impact your pension and a mechanism will be put in place to inform SPPA.

 Your pay is determined by your employer and not by the Scottish government.
 The Scottish government’s pay offer relates to staff working for NHS Scotland on Agenda for Change terms and conditions.
 However, many independent health and social care employers use NHS pay as a benchmark in setting pay.
 Increases in NHS pay often lead to increases in pay in other parts of the health and care sector.